 The combination of a mood disorder, such as Depression, and an addiction to drugs or alcohol is known as a dual diagnosis.
 Also referred to as “co-occurring disorders,” each disease intensifies the painful symptoms of the other.

 Long-term recovery from a dual diagnosis is unlikely if one of the conditions is left untreated.
 Both problems must be identified and addressed.

-Dr. A. R. Mohammad, founder of the Las Virgenes Behavioral Health and Medical Clinic, is nationally recognized for his expertise in the areas of addiction medicine, psychopharmacology, and for his excellent work in treating dual diagnosed patients in both inpatient and outpatient settings.
+Our program is nationally recognized for its expertise in the areas of addiction medicine, psychopharmacology, and the excellent work in treating dual diagnosed patients in both inpatient and outpatient settings.